joeydasouza43/joeydasouza43/README.md

 - 🔭 I’m currently working on Brazilian Pet Foods
 - 🌱 I’m currently learning Web Development
 - 👯 I’m looking to collaborate on Open Source Projects
-- 🤔 I’m looking for help with HTML and Python
+- 🤔 I’m looking for help with HTML
 - 💬 Ask me about Python with emphasis on Data Analysis
 - 📫 How to reach me: Instagram @joeydasouza
 - 😄 Pronouns: He/His